 There are an estimated 4.1 million caregivers in New York State.
 Yet more than half don’t even self-identify as caregivers.
 If you routinely provide help to a friend or family member, then you are a caregiver.
 This can include many activities: household tasks, transportation help, assisting with medical or self-care needs, and more.
 If you are a business, you can also provide help to working caregivers who face unique stresses.
+Some resources are below.
+Please also see our caregiver resource page for additional help.

 What Working Caregivers Can Do